 The Court of Appeal judgment on the McCloud and Sargeant cases, relate to age discrimination against the age-based transitional provisions put into place when the new judicial pension arrangements were introduced in 2015.
-The members argued that these transitional provisions were directly discriminatory on grounds of sex and race, based on the correlation between these two factors reflected in the judicial membership.
+The members argued that these transitional provisions were directly discriminatory on grounds of age and indirectly discriminatory on grounds of sex and race, based on the correlation between these two factors reflected in the judicial membership.
 The Tribunal ruled against the Government, deeming the transitional provisions as not a proportionate means of achieving a legitimate aim.